 In support of their latest album, Floating Features, released on May 11, rock band La Luz went into the studio at KEXP-FM in Seattle to perform a full set as well as answer a few questions from host Cheryl Waters.
-KEXP, a broadcast and online programming organization, are known for their Live Performances series that features independent and mainstream rock bands recording in-studio sessions.
+KEXP, a broadcast programming organization, are known for their Live Performances series that features independent and mainstream rock bands recording in-studio sessions.
 This marks the third time that La Luz step into the KEXP studio for a live performance and interview.

 The band is comprised of Shana Cleveland on guitar, Lena Simon on bass guitar, Alice Sandahl on keys, and Marian Li Pino on drums.
 Shana is their lead vocalist and the others provide backing vocals.